jsakamoto/Toolbelt.Blazor.HttpClientInterceptor/README.md

     ...
   }

-  void Interceptor_BeforeSend(object sender, EventArgs e) {
+  void Interceptor_BeforeSend(object sender, HttpClientInterceptorEventArgs e) {
     // Do something here what you want to do.
   }